amalmhd/amalmhd/README.md

 Hey there!
-Amal Muhammed here is in pursuit for his B.Tech degree in Computer Science and Engineering.
+Amal Muhammed here is an undergrad in Computer Science and Engineering.

 He is a passionate coder exploring the wonders of computer science domain.
 This avid coder loves to unravel the mysteries of code while simultaneously immersing himself in the rich worlds of literature.